nikhilshinde57/executor-framework-usecase-study/README.md

 ```
 aws --endpoint-url=http://localhost:4566 s3 cp ~/executor-framework-usecase-study/src/main/resources/input s3://niks/12345/input --recursive
 ```
-Note:Here 12345/input is a folder path where we are uploading files.
+Note: Here 12345/input is a folder path where we are uploading files.
 The number 12345 represent the client id.
-Also the src/main/resources/input directory have some test files.
-So you need to upload those using above cmd.
+Also, the sac/main/resources/input directory have some test files.
+So, you need to upload those using above cmd.
 The root directory will change by machine to machine so change that accordingly.

 Verify the files are uploaded or not